The Last Station (2010)

 In 2010, “The Last Station” kindled in my heart a love of film.
 I had loved watching movies before then, sure, but after seeing this one I realized that movies were going to be an important part of my life.
 A year later I started this blog.

 Based on the novel by Jay Parini, “The Last Station” chronicles the last days of the early 20th-century Russian novelist and pacifist Leo Tolstoy.
 With his confidante Chertkov (a delightful, though overshadowed, Paul Giamatti) convincing him to hand the right to his works over to the Russian people, and his wife Sofya (Helen Mirren) trying to keep the works in the family, Tolstoy (Christopher Plummer) is at odds.
 A live-in assistant, Valentin (James McAvoy), is called in to help the famed writer in his remaining days, but when he begins to empathize with Sofya, his loyalty is called into question.

-“The Last Station” is a true cinematic masterpiece that, for me, made anything Sony Pictures Classics had their hands in a must-see.
-I have no doubt that you’ll fall in love with it just as I have.
+“The Last Station” is a true cinematic masterpiece that made me fall in love with cinema in a way I hadn’t before.
+I have no doubt that you’ll love it just as I have.